hybridables/handle-callback/readme.md

 }
 ```

 and now you have **HYBRID**, yeah.
-That you can use bot API in same time
+That you can use both API in same time
 ```js
 var awesomeNumbersHybrid = require('./awesome-numbers');